fejx/pokemon-type-classification/readme.md

 ## Findings during training

 * At first, I tried to use AlexNet because I did not know any better.
-As it turns out, it is useless for this classification problem because it has nothing with the classification problem AlexNet solves.
+As it turns out, it is useless for this classification problem because it not similar to the classification problem that AlexNet solves.
 All it did was slow down the training process significantly.

 * After that, I tried the following network: